ElliotZ/hub/app/views/markdown_pages/GUIDE.markdown

 - **COMP-2057 Intro to the Internet** - Simple HTML/CSS assignments.
 - **COMP-2097 Social Media and Mobile Technology for End Users** - A bit busy with assignments/projects but still overall very easy
 - **COMP-2707 Advanced Website Design** - Easy exams, covers HTML, CSS, a bit of Javascript but a lot of work with assignments/projects
+- **CMAF-1120 Intro to Media Design and Production** - Easy course and interesting if you are into filmmaking and films in general.
+You write a screenplay for the assignments.
+No midterm that I can recall and multiple choice finals.
+- **CMAF-1130 Intro to Media Design and Production II** - The follow-up to above course where you actually go make a real film.
+You can opt for an easy role like a camera assistant, gaffer or a boom-op.
+The midterm is multiple choice.
+The final should be an assignment.

 #### School Resources
 - [List of different degrees/specializations in Computer Science with their course requirements](https://web4.uwindsor.ca/units/registrar/calendars/undergraduate/cur.nsf/982f0e5f06b5c9a285256d6e006cff78/40a4d00a28a9d3e685257362006c8367!OpenDocument)